Foster carers and shared lives carers

 Income tax and qualifying care relief (QCR)

 It is important to understand that if you are a foster carer or shared lives carer you are required to register with HMRC as self-employed unless you are being paid through a payroll as an employee with tax and National Insurance contributions (NIC) being deducted by your employer (which is unusual).
-So it is likely you will be self-employed for paying tax and NIC.
+So it is likely you will be self-employed for paying tax and National Insurance contributions.
 We have lots of information about how the tax system works for the self-employed in our self-employment section.

-There is a single, statutory income tax relief for all called qualifying care relief (QCR).
+There is a single, statutory income tax relief for all called qualifying care relief.
 This includes foster care, adult placement care, kinship care, staying put care and parent/child arrangements.
 In order to be qualifying care, the child (or adult) needs to have been placed with the carer by a local authority or an authorised social care scheme.

 For the definition of qualifying care as it applies to foster carers see our page Qualifying care relief for foster carers.